-Parents are issued with a ParentPay account which allows them to add money to their child's account, and then students can make purchases at break and lunch using their fingertips at the till.
+Parents are issued with a ParentPay account which allows them to add money to their child's account, and then students can make purchases at break and lunch using their pincode or name at the till.

 At break time the restaurant offers hot snacks, drinks, and fruit from the chiller cabinet, sandwiches, and baguettes.

 At lunchtime, pupils can feast on freshly made main meals - including meat and vegetarian options, a hot snack of the day, jacket potatoes with a range of fillings, pasta pots, pizza, drinks, sandwiches, and cold desserts from the chiller cabinet.

 Is my child entitled to free school meals?